QualiSystems/devguide_source/_orchestration/9.3.0/getting-started.md

 Orchestration scripts can enable automating sandbox workflows.
 You can use orchestration scripts to create setup and teardown procedures as well as other custom workflows that can be made available in the sandbox.
 Examples would include saving and restoring state, starting test traffic, running a failover scenarios and more.
+Please note that sandbox environment automation and enhanced orchestration is available with CloudShell Premium Tier.

 _**Before developing scripts, please familiarize yourself with CloudShell by taking [Quali U courses](http://courses.quali.com).
 These courses also include installation instructions for the CloudShell SDK package that deploys a developer edition of CloudShell on which you can perform your training and development activities.**_